sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 Use the Advanced Editor to Add a Multiple Choice Problem
 ========================================================================

-You can use the advanced editor to identify the elements of a multiple choice problem with OLX.
-For more information, see :ref:`Checkbox Problem XML`.
+You can use the :ref:`advanced editor<Advanced Editor>` to identify the elements of a multiple choice problem with OLX.
+For more information, see :ref:`Multiple Choice Problem XML`.

 .. include:: ../../../shared/exercises_tools/Section_advanced_editor.rst